bcmichael/RNMR-Docs/docs/running_routine_experiments.md

 pulses are 90° you should see no signal.
 When flipup is 180° and flipdn is 90° you should see the full signal.

 While calibrating it very helpful to be able to compare two spectra on screen at once.
-With a spectrum on the screen type `SET REF ON` to set this spectrum as a reference.
-The reference spectrum will now appear overlaid with any subsequent spectra you view until you set a new reference spectrum or type `SET REF OFF`.
+With a spectrum on the screen call `SET REF ON` to set this spectrum as a reference.
+The reference spectrum will now appear overlaid with any subsequent spectra you view until you set a new reference spectrum or call `SET REF OFF`.
 The justcp macro also has submacros for setting up cp to other nuclei such as 15N.
 You can add sections for additional nuclei if you need to.

 It is common to have a powers macro which contains submacros for each sample and spectrometer session which declare the